boddhisattva/website/_posts/2024-10-07-testing-mobile-responsive-layout-with-rspec-and-rubyonrails8.md

 ---

 - The below Rspec code shows testing the navigation to the sign up page using the mobile's burger menu(**see below screenshots**)
-  - **Please note**: Post running the mobile spec(s), one needs to resize to normal window size defaults for other web app tests
+  - **Post running the mobile spec(s), one needs to resize to normal window size defaults** for running other web app tests

 - **The Rails 8 app** with the below code is available [here](https://github.com/boddhisattva/learner-web/blob/main/spec/system/mobile/mobile_users_authentication_flow_spec.rb) & it's deployed [here](https://learner-web.onrender.com/)
   - **Please note**: Deploying on [Render](https://render.com/) seems slow via its free tier(more [here](https://www.reddit.com/r/node/comments/195sm33/comment/lbgoggr/)), so if needed please allow page loading some time